 Most women who can sew or hire a seamstress will turn to a custom made Edwardian evening dress using one of several reproduction sewing patterns on the market.
 My favorite brand is Truly Victorian.
 I have links to other Edwardian era patterns here.
 Reading this article on Edwardian fabrics and colors may also help in your dress fabric selection.
 Don’t forget to make undergarments and a corset before making the dress to ensure a proper fit.

-There are some sellers and shops on Etsy who can custom make a dress (most are post-1910s styles, which may or may not be okay for your event.
-Many events embrace the Edwardian era as anything between 1890 and 1920.)
+There are some sellers and shops on Etsy who can custom make women’s Edwardian clothing custom make a dress (most are post-1910s styles, which may or may not be okay for your event.
+Many events embrace the Edwardian era as anything between 1890 and 1920).

-Some 1980s fashion does Edwardian/Victorian dresses (Etsy) can also be perfect for the era.
+Some older dresses 1980s fashion does Edwardian/Victorian dresses (Etsy) can also be perfect for the era.
 Check your local vintage shops and thrift stores (especially in the bridal and prom racks).

 Your next best and more affordable option is to choose a modern evening gown with an Edwardian look.
 This is not easy for the pre-1910s decade.
 I have many Edwardian inspired dresses here but only a handful will fit the Early Edwardian era look.
 I recommend looking for: